 Contacting your Counselor

 Counselors are often not immediately available by telephone and/or email.
-Counseling Services is open between 8:00 am and 5:00 pm, our secretary answers calls, and can take messages.
+Counseling Services is open between 8:00 am and 4:30 pm.
+Messages may be left with the Secretary or through Protocall.
 You may also use the campus email, but note that electronic confidentiality cannot be assured.
-We make every effort to return your call or email on the same day, with the exception of weekend, holidays and after hours.
+We make every effort to return your call or email on the same business day, with the exception of weekend, holidays and after hours.
 If you are difficult to reach, please leave some times when you will be available.
-In an emergency, please contact your medical provider, Community Psychiatric Emergency Program at +1 (607) 762-2458, or 911.
+In an emergency, please contact your medical provider, Community Psychiatric Emergency Program at 607-762-2458, or 911.
 If your counselor will not be available for an extended period of time, you will be provided with the name and contact of a colleague that may help address your needs.

 Excuses and Withdraws